What Is Arbitration?

 New Jersey Court Rule 5:1-5

 In addition to the New Jersey Arbitration Act, Rule 5:1-5 of the New Jersey Rules of Court authorizes arbitration as a method of resolving virtually all legal matters stemming from New Jersey family law, subject to a few exceptions.

 New Jersey Court Rule 5:1-5 does not apply to the following family law proceedings:

 - “The entry of the final judgment or annulment or dissolution of a relationship

 - adoption actions”

-To learn more about your rights and responsibilities concerning a family law case arising from New Jersey law, please contact DeTommaso Law Group online or call us at (908) 274-3028 to schedule a consultation today.
+To learn more about your rights and responsibilities concerning a family law case arising from New Jersey law, please contact DeTommaso Law Group, LLC online or call us at (908) 274-3028 to schedule a consultation today.